-Students desiring transcripts must direct their requests, by electronic request online or by calling TranscriptPlus Customer Service (Phone: 847-716-3005).
+Students desiring transcripts must direct their requests, by electronic request online through the Albany Technical College's website.
 All transcripts will include the entire academic record, and no partial or incomplete record will be issued as a transcript.
 Requests should be made at least 10 business days before the document is required.
 A \$7.50 fee will be charged for each copy.
 No student records are released when the student has financial indebtedness to the college.
+Trabscript request cannot be processed if a student has an outstanding business office hold their account.

-Albany Technical College has retained Credentials Inc (TranscriptPlus) to accept transcript orders online.
-See our website under Registrar and Records or contact TranscriptPlus using the link on our home page.
+Albany Technical College has retained Parchment Services to accept transcript orders online.
+See our website under Registrar and Records or contact Parchment using the link on our home page.